Animal pests are decimating native wildlife

 We look after a network of bait stations

-These stations are throughout the park and in private land throughout Campbells Bay, funded and supported by Auckland Council.
+We manage a network of 250 secure bait stations throughout the park and in private land across Campbells Bay, funded and supported by Auckland Council and external grants.
 These bait stations are securely fixed and locked.

 Birdlife in the bay is already benefiting from years of sustained predator control